TVP - FAQ

 - How will ITC process the applications?

 Upon receipt of an application, ITC will check its eligibility and conduct a preliminary screening.
-ITC may also seek clarification or supplementary information from the applicant enterprise if necessary.
-Eligible applications will be considered by the TVP Committee (the Committee) while ineligible applications will be returned to the applicant enterprise by the Secretariat.
+ITC may also seek clarification or supplementary information from the applicant if necessary.
+Eligible applications will be considered by the TVP Committee (the Committee) while ineligible applications will be returned to the applicant by the Secretariat.
 The Committee is composed of members from the business sector, technology sector, professional services sector and relevant Government departments and its composition can be found here.
 Applications supported by the Committee will be submitted to the Commissioner for Innovation and Technology (CIT) for approval of funding.

 - What are the assessment criteria?

 Each eligible application will be assessed based on individual merits and considered on a case-by-case basis.
 The assessment criteria of TVP projects include –

 - relevance of the proposed project to the applicant's business – the project should have good prospects of enhancing its competitiveness through improving productivity, business development/expansion, cost reduction or efficiency enhancement, upgrading/improving/transforming business processes;

 - reasonableness of the budget – assessment with reference to market prices of the technologies in question as known to the TVP Committee or ITC will be made.
 Individual items of expenditure must also be essential and directly related to the implementation of the project;